-Supreme Court Chief Justice John Roberts will administer the oath of office on January 20 to make Donald Trump the 45th President of the United States.
+Supreme Court Chief Justice John Roberts administered the oath of office to make Donald Trump the 45th President of the United States in 2017, and now he’s presiding over Trump’s impeachment trial.
 Roberts has been Chief Justice September 2005, after being nominated by President George W. Bush to replace the deceased William Rehnquist.
 Roberts and his wife Jane Roberts are parents to two children, John “Jack” Roberts and Josephine “Josie” Roberts.

 Roberts and his wife chose to adopt both children, who were just toddlers when their father joined the Supreme Court.
 Today, they are both 16 years old.